Youth and Family Hunting Opportunities

-The FWC offers several opportunities for adults to take youths (under age 16)
+The FWC offers several opportunities for adults to take youths hunting.

-- Youth small-game hunts are held at Caravelle Ranch, Ross Prairie and Jennings Forest WMAs.
+- Supervised youth small-game hunts for those 15-years-old and younger are held at Caravelle Ranch, Ross Prairie and Jennings Forest WMAs.
 Quota permits are not required for these hunts.
-Additional information is provided in the specific wildlife management area brochures.

-- Youth spring turkey hunts are held on many wildlife management areas the weekend before the spring turkey season begins.
-Only those under 16 years old are allowed to harvest a turkey while supervised by an adult, 18 years or older.
-However, any adult supervisor who has a hunting license and the necessary permits can "call in" the turkey and otherwise participate in the hunt, but they cannot harvest one.
+- The youth spring turkey hunt occurs on private land and many WMAs the weekend before the spring turkey season begins.
+Only those 15-years-old and younger are allowed to harvest a turkey while supervised by an adult, 18 years or older.

 - The Youth Hunting Program of Florida provides safe, educational, mentored hunts for youth 12-17 years old.

 - The new hunter website provides a roadmap to help new hunters more easily navigate the opportunities and requirements in Florida.
 It pulls together links and information about hunter safety, regulations, license and permits, and more.